webpack-contrib/copy-webpack-plugin/README.md

 ##### `yarn workspaces` and `monorepos`

-When using `yarn workspaces` or` monorepos`, relative copy paths from node_modules can be broken due to the way packages are hoisting.
+When using `yarn workspaces` or` monorepos`, relative copy paths from `node_modules` can be broken due to the way packages are hoisting.
-To avoid this, should explicitly specify where to copy the files from using `require.resolve`.
+To avoid this, you should explicitly specify where to copy the files from; by using `require.resolve`.

 **webpack.config.js**